AT TARA NORTHEY OSTEOPATHY & PILATES

-What many people don't realise is that a dysfunction at the neck can also lead to numerous other pains and conditions in the body, including;
+What many people don't realize is that dysfunction at the neck can also lead to numerous other pains and conditions in the body, including;

 altered sensations and weakness in the arms

-Neck pain can have a huge emotional effect causing fatigue, increased stress levels, changes to sleeping patterns and irritatability.
+Neck pain can have a huge emotional effect causing fatigue, increased stress levels, changes to sleeping patterns, and irritability.

 WHAT IS THE CAUSE OF NECK PAIN?

 The most common cause of neck pain is poor posture.
-With the increase in use of mobile phones and computers, we have started to adopt a head posture which moves forwards.
+With the increase in the use of mobile phones and computers, we have started to adopt a head posture that moves forwards.
 This posture causes joints to compress and muscles to over-engage.